nipunarora098/Resume-Builder-Adobe/README.md

 The Unit tests will be executed using Jest, and the results will be displayed in the console.
 The test folder (__tests__/) contains around 17 unit tests, Test Suites for each and every Components like Achievements.js , CareerObjective.js , Education.js , Experience.js , formValidation.js etc.
+Note : Test may fails when Document Generation API is not available.
 ![image](https://github.com/nipunarora098/Resume-Builder-Adobe/assets/74128691/b28c804f-3e92-4d1d-ab2b-aa7e6e711da9)